dmbarbour/glas/docs/GlasApps.md

 But I think it would be better to develop those transaction loop optimizations before implementing the GUI framework.
 There's a lot of feature interaction to consider with incremental computing and non-deterministic choice.

-## Non-Deterministic Choice
+## Non-Deterministic Choice for Concurrency and Search

 In context of a transaction loop, fair non-deterministic choice serves as a foundation for task-based concurrency.
-The idea is that if the choice is part of the stable prefix for a transaction, we can replicate the transaction to take each choice and evaluate in parallel.
-Further, where choice isn't stable, we can effectively 'search' for a choice that results in successful commit.

-Proposed APIs:
+Proposed API:

 * `sys.fork(N)` - blindly but fairly chooses and returns an integer in the range 0..(N-1).
 Diverges if N is not a positive integer.

-Fair choice isn't random.
-Rather, given sufficient opportunities, we'll eventually try everything.
-Naturally, fairness is weakened insofar as a committed choice constrains future opportunities.
-More generally, 'fair' choice will also be subject to external reflection and influence to support conflict avoidance in scheduling, replay for automated testing or debugging, or user attention in a GUI.
-The sequence of choices might be modeled as an implicit parameter to a transaction.

-*Note:* Reading from a 'bag' would implicitly involve `sys.fork()`.
+Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
+If `sys.fork(N)` is part of the 'stable' prefix for incremental computing, it effectively selects a thread.
+We can optimize to evaluate multiple stable threads in parallel, and even commit them in parallel.

+Meanwhile, even where 'fork' is not part of the stable prefix, it can still be useful to model search.
+We would implicitly retry with different responses from 'fork', seeking one that leads to a committing transaction.

+However, fair choice isn't random.
+Never use `sys.fork()` to roll dice.
+It's perfectly legit for an implementation of fair choice to schedule threads or search in a predictable order.

 ## Random Data

 Stateful APIs for random data are awkward in context of transaction loops and incremental computing.
-However, we can sample a cryptographically random field.
-Indexing this field can conveniently be aligned to database keys to implicitly support lifespans and access control.
-Viable API:

-* `sys.db.rand(Key, N)` - returns a natural number less than N. Diverges with a type error if N is not a positive integer.
-Always returns the same value for the same request.

-If users need multiple random numbers, they can construct a database key per request.
-However, the implementation may be slow, perhaps involving [HMAC](https://en.wikipedia.org/wiki/HMAC).
-The alternative is to seed a more conventional PRNG from the cryptographically random field.
+A good alternative is to sample a cryptographically random field.
+This could be implemented using HMAC or similar methods.
+To robustly partition the field of random numbers while respecting orthogonal persistence, we might align the field to the database.

 ## Time